Yoga as Alternative Therapy for Cancer

 scientific evidence does not support yoga as an effective treatment for cancer or

 any other disease.
 Several comprehensive cancer care centers offer yoga as an additional

 How does yoga work?

-While each yoga program is unique, some of the basic techniques are the same and include the following:
+While each yoga program is unique, some of the basic techniques are the same.
+They

-A yoga meditation session, which typically takes about 20 minutes to one hour
+A yoga meditation session.
+This typically takes about 20 minutes to one hour

 The use of dietary guidelines